 Recall that the behavior tree uses the OnAttentionTarget event to keep track of when the player/target is sighted by the AI.
-Since this event is an in-built CRYENGINE event, activate it by ticking the View → Built-in Events → Enable CryEngine Events option from the Behavior Tree Editor's main menu.
+Since this event is an in-built CRYENGINE event, activate it by ticking the View → Built-in Events → Enable CryEngine Events option from the Behavior Tree Editor's menu.

 Doing so updates the Events section of the Behavior Tree Editor's window to list all available CryEngine events.
 Since the designed behavior tree doesn't make use of custom Variables, Game Events, Event handles or Timestamps, these sections of the Behavior Tree Editor are left blank for the tutorial.

 As per the behavior tree's design, the Root calls a Flow → Sequence node that has a Wait for Event and Loop node as its children.
 This Sequence node is responsible for:

 - Moving the AI agent when the player/target is sighted,